dantylos/FinCZ/README.md

 # FinanceCZ
+FinanceCZ is a web platform designed to facilitate communication and knowledge sharing about the world of finance.
+The core idea is to foster human interaction by allowing users to create posts (threads), comment on discussions, and stay updated with live stock indices and rates.
+This community-driven site acts as a hub for finance enthusiasts to exchange ideas and insights.

 ## What is this project about?
 Czech Financial Forum is a practical showcase of multi-service secured web application built secure-by-design demonstrating protection from various types of attacks like HTML shielding, database queries parameterization and CORS policy configuration.